mkdir700/obsidian-edge-tts/README.md

 ## Overview

-The **Obsidian Edge TTS Plugin** is a community plugin for [Obsidian](https://obsidian.md/) that allows you to read your notes aloud using Microsoft's Edge TTS API.
+The **Obsidian Edge TTS Plugin** is a community plugin for [Obsidian](https://obsidian.md/) that allows you to read your notes aloud using Microsoft's Edge TTS API or Deepgram's TTS (with your own API key).
 It supports a variety of voices and locales, making it an excellent tool for users who want to listen to their notes while multitasking or to improve accessibility.

 ## Features

 -   **🔥 NEW: Native Mobile Support** - Now works on both Obsidian Desktop and Obsidian Mobile (iOS/Android)
+-   Choose between Edge TTS (built-in) or Deepgram (bring your own API key)
 -   Read selected text or entire notes aloud
 -   Choose from a list of top voices or specify a custom voice
 -   Adjust playback speed of voice over